Azure SQL Database General Guidelines and Limitations

 With the SQL Server 2008 R2 Native Client ODBC driver, you will not receive the error stating that the master.dbo.syscharsets is not supported even when connected to a different database.

-Windows Azure SQL Database does not support SQL Server Agent or jobs.
-You can, however, run SQL Server Agent on your on-premise SQL Server and connect to Windows Azure SQL Database.
+Microsoft Azure SQL Database does not support SQL Server Agent or jobs.
+You can, however, run SQL Server Agent on your on-premises SQL Server and connect to Microsoft Azure SQL Database.

 Transaction promotion occurs when you open multiple connections to different servers or databases within a TransactionScope, or when you enlist multiple connections in a System.Transactions object by using the EnlistTransaction method.
 Transaction promotion also occurs when you open multiple concurrent connections to the same server and database either within the same TransactionScope or by using the EnlistTransaction method.

-The default database collation used by Windows Azure SQL Database is SQL_LATIN1_GENERAL_CP1_CI_AS, where LATIN1_GENERAL is English (United States), CP1 is code page 1252, CI is case-insensitive, and AS is accent-sensitive.
+The default database collation used by Microsoft Azure SQL Database is SQL_LATIN1_GENERAL_CP1_CI_AS, where LATIN1_GENERAL is English (United States), CP1 is code page 1252, CI is case-insensitive, and AS is accent-sensitive.

 Certain user names are not allowed for security reasons.
 You cannot use the following names: